-Oreo Bottom Cupcakes with cookies and cream cake, an Oreo cookie bottom, and sweet Oreo buttercream frosting.
-Makes 24 regular-sized cupcakes.
+This is a recipe for Oreo bottom cupcakes with cookies and cream cake, an Oreo cookie bottom, and sweet Oreo buttercream frosting.
+It makes 24 regular-sized cupcakes.

 My now 3-year-old toddler has been in love with Oreos for the past few months.
 It was love at first sight, really.

 It was only natural we had to have Oreo cupcakes for his 3rd birthday.

 I decided to make the cake batter I’d use for my sweet cream cake recipe and add Oreos to enhance the cookies and cream flavor.